portalzine/cubicfusion-bookstack-hacks/readme.md

 These are my little hacks for Bookstack.
 As I use most of these myself and update [Bookstack](https://www.bookstackapp.com/) via Docker on a regular basis, these should work on the latest versions.
-But like always no guarantee.
+But like always no guarantee!

 **CSV - Visualizer**
 Using Papa parse + Grid.JS to display CSV data from linked files.